RenatoGeh/snippets/README.md

   - Takes a `.voc` file and rewrites it as a new vocabulary containing only the k most frequent words.
   - Optionally deletes words that do not meet the criterion.

+9. `longest_word.sh`:
+  - Searches for the longest word in a file.